-Staff are surveyed using an external company and are asked to respond to 74 questions which focus on specific areas of the organisation and its culture.
+Staff are surveyed using an external company and were asked to respond to 41 questions which focus on specific areas of the organisation and its culture.
 Staff are also able to provide comments in addition to their responses.

-Table 6 below indicates the high rates of completion for the staff survey.
+Table 6 indicates the high rates of completion for the staff survey.

 Table 6.
 Staff Survey Respondents

 Response Rate Number Percentage

 Total Survey Population 94 100%

-Number of Respondents 83 88.3%
+Number of Respondents 78 82.9%

 The survey questions are rated on a scale from 1 to 5 with 5 being the highest.
-Chart 2 shows the results which in October were similar to the earlier survey and had an average response value of 4.34.
+Chart 2 shows the comparative results across 2019 and 2020.
+The results from 2020 were similar to the previous year's survey and had an average response value of 4.35.
 This is an exceptionally high score and reflects the level of employee engagement held by all staff with the College.